Maikuolan/Common/_docs/YAML.md

  Anchored text push: &TestAnchor "Some placeholder text."
  Anchored text pull: *TestAnchor
 Escaping test: "Our number is \#123-456-789."
+Other kinds of floats:
+ Infinity: .inf
+ Negative infinity: -.inf
+ Not a number: .nan
+Folded chomping keep test: |+
+ This is a test.

+ Hello world.

+Folded chomping clip test: |
+ This is a test.

+ Hello world.
+A sequence with a folded scalar:
+ - >
+  Mozilla/5.0 (Macintosh; Intel Mac OS X 10_11_1) AppleWebKit/601.2.4 (KHTML, like Gecko) Version/9.0.1 Safari/601.2.4
+  facebookexternalhit/1.1 Facebot Twitterbot/1.0
+Support for entities(
+ Hello World: "Hello World"
+ I am a number: 123
+ Does it work: "It works"
+ Recursive entity(
+  Can it recurse: "Yes it can!"
+ )
+)
 End of file: ":-)"
 ```